MartijnKeesmaat/frontend-applications/readme.md

 - [Now](https://zeit.co/)

 ## Acknowledgments
+- [The NMVW org.](https://collectie.wereldculturen.nl/), for hosting us and prodiving the data
-- [Evert45](https://evert45.com), used as inspiration for the result page
+- [Evert45](https://evert45.com), for the inspiration of the result page